mralexhay/Booky/README.md

 ---

 ### 🎓 STILL TO EXPLORE
-* Presenting a list of dynamic options to choose from with [DynamicOptionsProvider](https://developer.apple.com/documentation/appintents/dynamicoptionsprovider)
+* Presenting a list of dynamic options to choose from with [DynamicOptionsProvider](https://developer.apple.com/documentation/appintents/dynamicoptionsprovider) (can now include sectioning)
 * Booky currently uses singletons for CoreData access and ViewModel changes but [it seems](https://twitter.com/mgorbach/status/1534359435916632065?s=21&t=WaiYbv7j0G3ZaDuetIImCw) the better way to access the app's state in the App Intent's 'perform' method is by using dependency injection with [IntentDependency](https://developer.apple.com/documentation/appintents/intentdependency) & [IntentDependencyManager](https://developer.apple.com/documentation/appintents/intentdependencymanager)
 * [PredictableIntent protocol](https://twitter.com/mgorbach/status/1534361073213657089?s=21&t=WaiYbv7j0G3ZaDuetIImCw)
 * [App Shortcuts](https://developer.apple.com/wwdc22/10170) - Shortcuts containing a single action that are automatically added by the developer to the Shortcuts app